altruios/namshubettulpa/public/namshubettuple/inside-the-unknown.md

 ~Martha felt like she was obeying a script.~
 ~A feeling of still being in a dream - unable to control or wake from it.~ ~But aware of it nonetheless.~
-"M::It's in a book - somewhere at the top floor.
+"G::It's in a book - somewhere at the top floor.
 I'm afraid we don't know more than that...
 Once we go there, that moment passes, and it burns."
 ~Martha watched the numbers tick by, they were in the 50's now.~